 Recommendations for addressing or averting keto headaches

 - Ease up on intense workouts.
-In the initial keto stages, avoid strenuous physical activities as they can stress your body further and increase headache risks.
+In the initial keto stages, avoid strenuous physical activities as they can stress your body and increase headache risks.

 Summary: Preventing dehydration and electrolyte imbalances is crucial in managing headaches associated with the keto diet.
 Practical steps include adequate hydration, consuming water-rich and electrolyte-dense foods, moderating alcohol, and being cautious with exercise intensity.